Cunard Building (New York City): Late 20th century

-S&P vacated its spaces at the Cunard Building, as well as at 26 Broadway directly to the east, in 1997 when the company started leasing space at nearby 55 Water Street.
+21st century

 The post office closed in 2000.
 Afterward, the Great Hall went unused again for over a decade.
 The New York Times cited the hall's landmark status as a factor in the difficulty of leasing the space.
 The doors were locked, barring visitors from entering the Great Hall.
 During the mid-2000s, the Sports Museum of America considered opening within the Great Hall, but the museum ultimately opened in 2008 at 26 Broadway.
 In 2014, the Great Hall was leased to Cipriani S.A. for the operation of an event venue.

 The upper floors remained in use by multiple tenants, including school and college campuses.
 In 2002, Deloitte leased three floors of the Cunard Building after its previous offices at the World Trade Center were destroyed in the September 11 attacks.
 Léman Manhattan Preparatory School moved to the Cunard Building in 2010, occupying the top four floors for its middle and high school campuses.
 Relay Graduate School of Education, a private graduate school for teachers, moved into the building in 2019.
 WeWork operated an 86000 ft2 coworking space at 25 Broadway from 2013 to 2021, after which Industrious and Wolfson Group leased 44000 ft2 for use as a coworking space in 2022.
+The Cunard Building was experiencing financial difficulties by April 2024, when its owners defaulted on a $250 million commercial mortgage-backed security loan; the lenders ultimately agreed to postpone a foreclosure proceeding after Wolfson paid $7 million toward the loan.
+By that year, 30% of the building's space was vacant; one of its largest tenants, Léman Manhattan, had not paid rent for months, having gone on a rent strike that continued until May 2025.
+During the mid-2020s, the building's tenants also included a campus of the private college Mildred Elley.